nathanReitinger/Blacks-Law-Dictionary/README.md

 ### Process

-1. scrape from http://dictionary.sovereignconnection.com into pandas dataframe [sovereignconnection_scraper]
+1. scrape from http://dictionary.sovereignconnection.com into pandas dataframe [scraper]
-2. iterate through a dataframe and place terms and definitions in .xml format as a string, to export [build_dictionary]
+2. iterate through a dataframe and place terms and definitions in .xml format as a string, to export [build]
-3. compile apple dictionary with customized xml [compile]
+3. compile apple dictionary with customized xml from text file produced in step 2 [dictionary (source)]

 ### Notes